-Technicians, in order to protect themselves from potential electrical, mechanical, and chemical hazards, MUST follow precautions in this manual and on the tags, stickers, and labels, as well as the following instructions: Unless specified otherwise, disconnect all electrical power including remote disconnect and discharge all energy storing devices such as capacitors before servicing.
+The maintenance procedures recommended in this section of the manual could result in exposure to electrical, mechanical or other potential safety hazards.
+Always refer to the safety warnings provided throughout this manual concerning these procedures.
+Unless specified otherwise, disconnect all electrical power including remote disconnect and discharge all energy storing devices such as capacitors before servicing.
 Follow proper lockout/tagout procedures to ensure the power can not be inadvertently energized.
 When necessary to work with live electrical components, have a qualified licensed electrician or other individual who has been trained in handling live electrical components perform these tasks.
+Failure to follow all of the recommended safety warnings provided, could result in death or serious injury.